Cubie87/cubie87.github.io/posts/shell.md

 ## Kali

-When installing Kali Linux on a MacbookPro12,1 using Rufus, write in MBR, DD mode, not ISO
+When installing Kali Linux on a MacbookPro12,1 using Rufus, write in GPT, DD mode, not ISO

 ## Misc Windows Commands